-The timber beam is generally used in wooden roof truss construction.
-They used in combination with columns and posts which support beam in the wooden frame structure.
+The timber beam is generally used in the wooden roof truss construction.
+They are used in combination with columns and posts which support beams in the wooden frame structure.

 The timber beam runs horizontally between two posts on both sides of the wooden truss.

 They are also used to support floor slabs in old houses made of timber materials.
 Timber is a strong and durable building material if proper treatment and care are taken.

 But, With the introduction of advanced construction materials like concrete, their application is now limited.

 2. Steel Beam

 Steel Beams are manufactured from molten steel poured into molds and rolled out in a variety of shapes like Beams.

 Steel beams are strong, durable and high-strength material compares to other construction materials.